 Living with the Cham communities for many generations, the Chams must to know the three brothers quite well.
 It is doubtfully that Nguyen Nhac could fool the Cham court without being a Cham himself.

 Dispite this the Cham prince whose regalia was seized by the rebel leader became an important political ally of the Tay-son

-The support from the Young Cham' s heir proved further that Nguyen Nhac was not just a Cham citizen but a Cham royalty recognized by the whole Cham communities of the region.
+The support from the Young Cham' s heir proved further that Nguyen Nhac was not just a Cham citizen but a Cham royalty that was recognized by the whole Cham communities of the region.

 - Nguyen-Hue' s Petition to the Chinese Court

 Nguyen Hue sent his nephew Nguyen-quang-hien to present a tribute and a clarification to the court of Peking.